pruizf/d25-llm-stdir/README.md

 - 006: Definition only prompt (zero shot) but gives a list of expressions (not stage directions) that may be related to the category and explicitly mentions that they are in French, 100% of testset, gpt-4o-mini
 - 007: General prompt with a short definition for each category and 20 examples for each.
 Explicitly mentions that text to classify is in French, 0.3 frac, stratified, gpt-4o-mini
 - 102: Definition only prompt (zero shot) but gives a list of expressions (not stage directions) that may be related to the category and explicitly mentions that they are in French, 100% of testset, llama-3-8B-Instruct
 - 103: Definition only prompt (zero shot) but gives a list of expressions (not stage directions) that may be related to the category and explicitly mentions that they are in French, 100% of testset, llama-3.1-8B-Instruct.
-Uses 2 Quadro RTX 5000 GPUs, ca. 32GB.
+Uses 2 Quadro RTX 5000 GPUs (ca. 32GB) from Unistra HPC.